This article provides instructions to completely back-up all critical data used by the SNIP NTRIP Caster.

 - WK – The current week of the year, as used in GPS time numbering, example: 01~52

-The data in the log file is used to produce reports on one or more prior week operational states, such as the one shown below.
+The data in the log file is used to produce the Base Station reports and charts on one or more prior week operational states, such as the one shown below.
 The number of prior weeks that can be plotted ranges from one to over 3 years.

-As of release 2.05.01 there is also a new safety feature that if a copy of SNIP starts up and cannot find the license.dat file AND it also sees an existing simpleNTRIP.ini file with contents, it will make a backup copy of that file before going into the “Evaluation” mode (its normal behavior when no license is found).
+From release 2.05 onwards there is also a new safety feature that if a copy of SNIP starts up and cannot find the license.dat file AND it also sees an existing simpleNTRIP.ini file with contents, it will make a backup copy of that file before going into the “Evaluation” mode (its normal behavior when no license is found).